Portrait of Yangxin Wu

 About Me

-I'm currently a junior at Harbin Institute of Technology, Shenzhen working with Xiucheng Li.
+I'm currently a senior at Harbin Institute of Technology, Shenzhen.

-I work on machine learning algorithms, in particular generative modeling, as well connections to mathematics and science ("AI for science").
+I work on machine learning algorithms, as well connections to mathematics and science ("AI for science").

 Download CV